-The standard table dimension is 7ft X 4ft which gives a playing surface of 6ft X 3ft.
+The standard table dimension remains 7ft X 4ft which gives a playing surface of 6ft X 3ft.

-The table covering has undergone change.
-In the early days a heavily napped, woollen cloth of the kind then found on snooker tables was commonplace.
-This was far from ideal and over time faster surfaces with less nap have gained popularity.
+In the early days a heavily napped, woollen cloth of the kind at that time found on snooker tables was commonplace.
+This was far from ideal and eventually faster surfaces with less nap gained popularity.